cbeck88/strict-variant/README.md

 If so, then this may be the variant type for you.

-**safe variant** is yet another C++11 variant type, with the twist that it prevents "unsafe" implicit conversions such as narrowing conversions, conversions from bool to other integral types, pointer conversions, etc., and handles overload ambiguity differently from other C++ variant types.
+**strict variant** is yet another C++11 variant type, with the twist that it prevents "unsafe" implicit conversions such as narrowing conversions, conversions from bool to other integral types, pointer conversions, etc., and handles overload ambiguity differently from other C++ variant types.

 It may be well-suited for use in scenarios where you need to have a variant holding multiple different integral types, and really don't want to have any loss of precision or any "gotcha" conversions happening.

-**safe variant** provides a strict never-empty guarantee like `boost::variant`, for ease of visitation.
+**strict variant** provides a strict never-empty guarantee like `boost::variant`, for ease of visitation.
 But it does not incur the cost of backup copies which `boost::variant` pays, due to a different implementation approach.
 In some cases this allows improved performance.